JuliaAI/MLJLinearModels.jl/README.md

 * The models are built and tested assuming `n > p`; if this doesn't hold, tricks should be employed to speed up computations; these have not been implemented yet.
 * CV-aware code not implemented yet (code that re-uses computations when fitting over a number of hyper-parameters);  "Meta" functionalities such as One-vs-All or Cross-Validation are left to other packages such as MLJ.
 * Stochastic solvers have not yet been implemented.
-* Assumes all computations are in Float64.
+* All computations are assumed to be done in Float64.

 ### Possible future models